 Have an extra day in your Phong Nha itinerary and need ideas of what to do?
 Visit Bong Lai Valley (Bồng Lai in Vietnamese).
-It’s a hidden gem in Vietnam and only 13 kilometers (8 miles) away from the Phong Nha Tourism Center, where you get tickets to see the UNESCO recognized caves.

 Take a motorbike or ride a bicycle and explore the quiet, rural areas with rice fields and agricultural lands and wander through the small villages and off-the-beaten paths.
 We borrowed bicycles from our guesthouse and loved the experience!

 Since this is an undiscovered area, we’re sharing this Bong Lai Valley guide with helpful tips on how to enjoy this day trip by bicycle or motorbike and tourist places to visit during your ride.
 Enjoy your time!